medic/cht-docs/content/en/contribute/code/workflow.md

 ### Done

+An issue is considered complete when:
+ - The documentation is finalized
+ - The test coverage (unit tests, e2e tests or integration tests) are finalized
+ - The reviewers have approved the Pull Request
-Issues in this column are complete, all code has been merged into the main branch and/or release branches, and are ready for release.
+ - All code has been merged into the main branch and/or release branches and are ready for release
+ - Lastly, the issue status is updated to `Done`